HackerN64/F3DEX3/README.md

   Mask), note that the point light kc, kl, and kq factors have been changed, so you will need to redesign how game engine light parameters (e.g. "light radius") map to these parameters.

+### Changes Required for New Features

+Each of these changes is required if you want to use the respective new feature, but is not necessary if you are not using it.

+- For Fresnel and specular lighting: Whenever your code sends camera properties to the RSP (VP matrix, viewport, etc.), also send the camera world position to the RSP with `SPCameraWorld`.
+- For specular lighting: Set the `size` field of any `Light_t` and `PosLight_t` to an appropriate value based on the game engine parameters for that light.
+- For the occlusion plane: Bring the code from `cpu/guOcclusionPlane.h` and `.c` into your game and follow the included instructions.
+- For the performance counters: Make the changes described in `cpu/counters.c`.

 ## Backwards Compatibility with F3DEX2